arbitraryexecution/forta-bot-templates/src/gnosis-safe-multisig/SETUP.md

-# Gnosis-Safe MultiSig Wallet Agent Template
+# Gnosis-Safe MultiSig Wallet Bot Template

-This agent monitors a Gnosis-Safe multi-signature contract address for events emitted and any changes in Ether or token balances.
+This bot monitors a Gnosis-Safe multi-signature contract address for events emitted and any changes in Ether or token balances.
 All alert types and severities are set to Info by default.

-## Agent Setup Walkthrough
+## Bot Setup Walkthrough

 1. `gnosisSafe` (required) - The Object value for this key corresponds to the contract that we want to monitor for emitted events and balance changes.
 There is a key for the contract address and